 Now, let’s dive into the other settings that you can use to take your use of the transform tool to the next level.

 If you love learning about Procreate and want to dig deeper, I REALLY suggest taking Skillshare’s Procreate Essentials class.
 Luckily, with Skillshare’s free trial, you can take this class for free!
 You actually can take all of Skillshare’s amazing classes for free.
+Or, grab a big discount on a membership.

 I’ve learned SO much from Skillshare.
 It’s really how my Procreate skills and knowledge grew to where they are today.
-Take advantage of their free trial and see how much you can learn.

 How to Use Procreate’s Transform Tool’s Resize Settings